tagyoureit/homebridge-luxor/README.md

 # NOTE: This plugin currently supports the LXZDC model.
-It does not support the LXTWO (newer) version.
+Support for the newer LXTWO version is in progress, and only partially functional.

 # homebridge-luxor 2.0.2